Our Guide to

-Rwanda is home to one of the Great African Lakes, Lake Kivu that offers visitors a relaxed time lazing on the shore, swimming and boating in the waters.
-To the east is Akagera National Park, a wildlife and wilderness area in its infancy offering a safari experience through eco regions including swamp, mountains and savannah.
+Rwanda is also home to one of the Great African Lakes, Lake Kivu that offers visitors a relaxed time lazing on the shore, swimming and boating in the waters.
+To the east is Akagera National Park, a wildlife and wilderness area in its infancy offering a safari experience that is quickly becoming in demand as you explore through eco regions including swamp, mountains and savannah.

-Rwanda is a remarkable country that plays an internationally important role in protecting the endangered mountain gorillas, just one of the countless reasons to visit.
+Rwanda is a remarkable country that plays an internationally important role in protecting the endangered mountain gorillas.
+Again, that is just one of the reasons to visit.

 Facts and figures are not for everyone.
 So we will keep this brief and interesting, mixing up some statistics and our take on Rwanda.

-What can one expect on a Rwanda holiday?
+What can one expect on a Rwanda Safari?